Satyam820/JS-Main/README.md

 # JS-Main
-A ode repo for JS
+A code repo for JS